tahiat/specimin/README.md

 though.), and (2) it will require the resulting program to be compiled with unusual options, (i.e. `-Xbootclasspath=` the empty set or some such nonsense), which would limit its suitability for generating test cases.
-For now, I think this specification should permit Specimin to do either.
+For now, I think this specification should permit SpecSlice to do either.

 TODO: decide which of these modes to support, or add support for both